God’s Whole Story

 Maybe you’re inspired to write or speak your own, if so, please do so!
 If you’d rather, you can just read together the following:

 Creator God, thank you for the story of Jesus’ Birth.
-A story that reminds us that he came as a baby to explore the world with us.
+A story that reminds us that we can trust you.
 Help us explore, ask, and wonder about your creation, your story, and help us find our story too.
 AMEN